AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Smyrna reciting the particulars of his death.
 But though it is the earliest of the Martyria, it is supposed to have a much later date than it alleges, and much has been interpolated by its transcribers.
 Eusebius omits much of it.
-It speaks of the fire that is "*aionion* punishment,\" and it is probable that the writer gave these terms the same sense that is given them by the Scriptures, Origen, Gregory and other Universalist writings and authors.
+It speaks of the fire that is "*aionion* punishment," and it is probable that the writer gave these terms the same sense that is given them by the Scriptures, Origen, Gregory and other Universalist writings and authors.